10 Bright Ideas for Weight Loss

 8. Be a little adventurous.

-• Buy a low-fat cookbook to help you modify traditional high-fat favorites, and to introduce quick healthful dishes.
+- Use online recipe boards to modify traditional high-fat favorites, and to introduce quick healthful dishes.

 9. Take care when eating out.